sifulan-access-federation/ifirexman-training/guides/ssotest.md

 ## Installation

+1. Generate the signing and encryption keypairs.

+    ```bash
+    openssl req -newkey rsa:3072 -new -x509 -days 3652 -nodes -out signing.crt -keyout signing.pem
+    openssl req -newkey rsa:3072 -new -x509 -days 3652 -nodes -out encrypt.crt -keyout encrypt.pem
+    ```

-1. Edit the `values.yaml` file (see an example at the `ssotest` sub-folder inside the `manifest` folder).
+2. Edit the `values.yaml` file (see [the example](../manifest/ssotest/values.yaml) at the `ssotest` sub-folder inside the `manifest` folder).
 A brief explanation and sample entries are provided in the file and in the [Parameters](#parameters) section.

-2. Install the `ssotest` chart as `ifirexman-ssotest` to the `ifirexman` namespace.
+3. Install the `ssotest` chart as `ifirexman-ssotest` to the `central-svcs` namespace.
 Only include and uncomment the commented lines if you require custom configurations and have them in your working folder.

     ```bash
-    helm install ifirexman-ssotest -n ifirexman \
+    helm install ifirexman-ssotest -n central-svcs \
     --set-file ssotest.signing_crt="signing.crt" \
     --set-file ssotest.signing_key="signing.key" \
     --set-file ssotest.encryption_crt="encrypt.crt" \